johnalxndr/raycast-surf-check/README.md

 ## Feedback and Support

-If you encounter any issues or have suggestions for improvement, please file an issue on the GitHub repository or contact the extension author.
+If you encounter any issues or have suggestions for improvement, please file an issue on the GitHub repo.

-Enjoy your surf sessions with up-to-date information at your fingertips!